andrewthebold/Cracking-the-Egg/README.md

-# VR-Scene
-A Unity scene for Stanford class EE267: Virtual Reality.
-Based on Oculus Rift CV1 technology with positional tracking and a remote.
+# Cracking the Egg 🥚
+_Cracking the Egg_ is an interactive Unity scene for the Stanford class EE267: Virtual Reality, taught by Gordon Wetzstein.
+It puts the player in a futuristic hacking program called an "Egg".
+In it, physical objects represent keys that can be used to ultimately crack a passcode.
+Full of music, atmosphere, and a low-poly style, this project was completed in two weeks by Andrew Lee.

+This app requires an Oculus Rift CV1.

-# Preview Screenshots
+## Preview Screenshots

+## Resources Used
-# Unity Asset Store Items Used
+### Unity Asset Store Items

 Note: All assets used are freely available.